 Actinidain is an essential enzyme found in kiwis that aids digestion.
 Kiwis are also excellent weight-loss food.

-They are high in antioxidants, soluble and insoluble fiber, have a low glycemic index, and have a low-calorie count.
+They are high in antioxidants, and soluble and insoluble fiber, have a low glycemic index and have a low-calorie count.

 12.Prunes (Sookha Aaloobukhaara)

 If you are trying to increase your fiber intake, prunes are one of the greatest fruits to include in your diet.
 Three medium-sized prunes provide a good source of both soluble and insoluble dietary fiber.